 #1: Eat well

-The evidence linking what we eat and our mental wellbeing is rapidly increasing.
-The research suggests that the types of food we eat have a direct impact, not only on our physical health but also our mood and energy levels.
+The evidence linking what we eat and our mental well-being is rapidly increasing.
+The research suggests that the types of food we eat have a direct impact, not only on our physical health but also on our mood and energy levels.

 The Eatwell Guide from the NHS can give you advice on how to achieve a healthy, balanced diet.
 Consuming a balanced diet by eating the right proportions of a variety of foods can be one of the best ways to look after your mental health at university.